frideosapps/frideos_core/README.md

 This class is used to update a value over a period of time.
 Useful to handle animations using the BLoC pattern.

-From the AnimatedObject example of the [frideos](https://pub.dartlang.org/packages/frideos) package for Flutter:
+From the AnimatedObject example of the [frideos_examples](https://github.com/frideosapps/frideos_examples):

 ![AnimatedObject](https://i.imgur.com/10nfh0R.gif)